cperrot11/p7-4/README.md

 This project is a REST API to allow Bilemo partners to display their mobile phones catalog.
 This API was built with **Symfony 4.3.5**.
 It's the 7th [OpenClassRooms](https://openclassrooms.com/) PHP/Symfony Developer project.
-A working documentation demo can be found [here](https://127.0.0.1:8000/bilemo/docs).

 <a href="https://codeclimate.com/github/cperrot11/p7-4/maintainability"><img src="https://api.codeclimate.com/v1/badges/324468d5e21e8896c519/maintainability" /></a>